Level of education

 - Thermodynamic approach:

-- Identification and control of saturation phenomena (neoformed, undissolved dissolution phases) - Impact on short, medium and long term behavior
+- Identification and control of saturation phenomena (newly formed phases, undissolved dissolution) - Impact on short-, medium-, and long-term behavior

-The lectures and tutorials will be supplemented by bibliographic tutorials as well as several case studies dealing with the reprocessing of spent nuclear fuels or their long-term behavior with a view to direct storage in deep geological formations.
+Lectures and tutorials will be supplemented by bibliographic tutorials and several case studies dealing with the reprocessing of spent nuclear fuel or its long-term behavior with a view to direct storage in deep geological formations.